 - It also checks the organism’s ability to coagulate the plasma protein fibrinogen into fibrin clots.

 Slide Coagulase Method

 It detects the cell-bound coagulase, which directly agglutinates the plasma into fibrin clots.
 It involves the mixing of bacterial suspension with a drop of plasma.
-The agglutination of plasma indicates positive coagulase test.
+The agglutination of plasma indicates a positive coagulase test.

 Slide coagulase test involves the following steps:

 - Pour one drop of undiluted blood plasma towards the centre of the glass slide.

 - Sterilize an inoculating loop and carefully take the bacterial suspension.

 - After that, mix the bacterial suspension with the drop of blood plasma by moving the sterilized inoculating loop in a clockwise and anticlockwise direction until the formation of milky suspension.

 - Allow the glass slide to stand for a few seconds, and then note down the results based on the agglutination reaction.

 It detects the presence of free-coagulase (Staphylocoagulase), which indirectly reacts with fibrinogen.
 Free coagulase reacts with the coagulase reacting factor (thrombin) and converts it into fibrin.
 It involves incubation of the media containing bacterial suspension added with plasma clotting within 4 hours.
 It is a confirmatory test that confirms the presence of coagulase.